jenkins-x/jx-docs/content/en/docs/getting-started/first-project/create-quickstart.md

   * `Dockerfile` to build your application as a docker image
   * `Jenkinsfile` to implement the CI / CD pipeline
   * Helm chart to run your application inside Kubernetes
+* if you are using Jenkins X Pipelines and tekton then:
-* register a webhook on the remote git repository to your teams Jenkins
+  * a webhook is registered on the remote git repository which triggers prow/lighthouse to trigger a tekton pipeline
+  * add the repository to the prow configuration
+* if you are using a Jenkins Server then:
-* add the git repository to your teams Jenkins
+  * a webhook is registered on the remote git repository which triggers a pipeline in Jenkins
+  * create a multi-branch project in your Jenkins server
 * trigger the first pipeline

 ### How do quickstarts work?